dfinke/vscode-pandoc/README.md

 You need to [**install Pandoc**](http://pandoc.org/installing.html) - a universal document converter.

-Alternatively you may set the `useDocker` option to true and it will run Pandoc in a container using the latest official [pandoc/latex](https://hub.docker.com/r/pandoc/latex) image.
+Alternatively you may set the `useDocker` option to true and the extension runs Pandoc in a container using the latest official [pandoc/latex](https://hub.docker.com/r/pandoc/latex) image.
 This could result in a delay the first time it runs, or after an update to the container while it pulls down the new image.

 ## Usage

 Two ways to run the extension.
 You need to have a markdown file open.

 1. press `F1` on Windows (`shift+cmd+P` on Mac), type `pandoc`, press `Enter`
-1. Or - press the key chord `ctrl+K` then `P` (`cmd+K` then `P` on Mac)
+1. Or - press the key commination `ctrl+K` then `P` (`cmd+K` then `P` on Mac)

-Then choose from the list what document type you want to render and press `enter` (you can also type in the box rather than cursor around).
+Choose from the list what document type you want to render and press `enter` (you can also type in the box rather than cursor around).

 ## Releases

+* June 21st, 2023
+  * Package updates
+  * Read me updates
+  * Remove noisy console messages
+  * Add Docker support
 * May 10th, 2023
   * Package updates
   * Added build workflows